-Are Recurring Billing Chargebacks Inevitable
+Are Recurring Billing Chargebacks Inevitable?

-Recurring billing chargebacks are an inevitable side effect for businesses using a recurring transaction billing model, such as a subscription service.
+Recurring billing chargebacks are an unfortunate side effect for businesses using a recurring transaction billing model, such as a subscription service.
 This model gained popularity in recent years, and with good reason: it offers considerable advantages for both consumers and merchants.
 The system proved to work well…until it didn’t.
 That’s when the recurring transaction chargebacks show up.

 Processing recurring payments increases your susceptibility to chargebacks.
 In fact, just accepting recurring transactions is enough cause for acquiring banks and processors to label you as “high-risk.”
 Even so, with proper management techniques, you can keep recurring billing chargebacks to a minimum.